There are many versions of this story that appears in three old texts.

 Once the negativity is cleared, the psychic powers or the treasures emerge.
 There are still pitfalls!
 It is easy to fall prey to arrogance, greed, jealousy that arise from these powers.
 We are tested again!
 Mohini (also called Maya or, in Buddhism, Mara) is the enticing enchantment of these powers which are delusions.
 If we give in at this point and get trapped in these delusions, we will miss getting the Nectar of Immortality.
 If we stay focused and aware, we move on in our quest.
 The Sura move on and the Asura give in.

 Finally, having overcome everything, we gain the wisdom and awareness of Self-realization, which is the Nectar of Immortality.
-The churning human experience is a necessary process to extract the wisdom; to transform the human being into the spiritual being in this human existence.
+The churning human experience is a necessary process to extract the wisdom; to transform the awareness of that of a human being into the spiritual being in this human existence.
 Through this odyssey of life, every time help is needed, and prayed for, guidance is always given.
 Faith never fails.

 What is puzzling is why Brahma is not honest about the sharing of the Nectar of Immortality?
 He is a greater god!
 For this, we had to dig into the meaning of Sura and Asura further.
 The answer lies in the Puranas.
 They tell us that Sura and Asura are brothers.
 Asura are the older ones.
 This is the unconscious, ignorant mind.
 Sura are the younger brothers.
 They are the ones with conscious awareness.
 However, they too are not infallible.